hannesdatta/course-dprep/content/docs/course/_index.md

 The course is designed as an open education course, with all of its source code publicly available at [the course's GitHub repository](https://github.com/hannesdatta/course-dprep).
 Students can earn bonus points for contributing to the course in the form of source code (e.g., to provide solutions for assignments, to write a tutorial for a new package, for debugging code, for maintaining the course's issue board, etc.).
 Some contributions may also qualify for publication at [Tilburg Science Hub](https://tilburgsciencehub.com) (see also [here](https://github.com/tilburgsciencehub/website) for the platform's GitHub repository).

-Bonus points are awareded to motivate students and reward excellence (e.g., students shwoing a performance exceeding the normally expected learning outcomes of the course).
+Bonus points are awareded to motivate students and reward excellence (e.g., students showing a performance exceeding the normally expected learning outcomes of the course).
 The award of bonus points can only lead to a mark-up of a sufficient grade, not of an insufficient grade.
 Moreover, the mark-up is not higher than 0.5 points and is only be awarded once at the level of the final grade.

 Each award of a bonus point is accompanied by an individualized argumentation (i.e. for each student).
 The award of bonus points is used sparsingly.